chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 ### <span class="task">🛠 TASK:</span> Update the log level

-As you've seen in the previous task, the logs don't contain the verbose messages, yet.
+As you've seen in the previous task, the logs don't contain the verbose messages yet.

 Update the _log level_ to trace for our `logs` function, but not for any other function.